dmitrypol/redi_search_demo/README.md

 # Overview

 This a demo app to protype using RediSearchRails gem and compare it to redis-search gem.
+It uses https://github.com/soveran/ohm as primary DB.
+Read https://www.sitepoint.com/semi-relational-data-modeling-redis-ohm/

 * install Redis and RediSearch following http://redisearch.io/Quick_Start/
-* install MongoDB (primary DB)
 * git clone && bundle
 * rake db:seed (this will do Redis.flushall so be careful)
 * Use http://localhost:3000/redis and http://localhost:3000/admin/user to view data
-* Look in Redis DB 0 for RediSearchRails and in DB 1 for redis-search
+* Look in Redis DB 1 for RediSearchRails and in DB 2 for redis-search
 * Run `rails c`

 ### Search via RediSearchRails